Azure/Azure-Sentinel/Playbooks/Netskope/Add-Url-to-netskope-url-list/readme.md

 # Introduction

-This playbook provides an integrated solution that will allow your SOC to leverage automation to add malicious URL to Netskope as a response to Azure Sentinel incidents.
-You can start automating blocking of these URLs with minimum configurations and effort and this is extremely useful when a Sentinel Incident identifies a malicious URL communication, and you want to quickly add it to your Netskope URL block list.
+This playbook provides an integrated solution that will allow your SOC to leverage automation to add malicious URL to Netskope as a response to Microsoft Sentinel incidents.
+You can start automating blocking of these URLs with minimum configurations and effort and this is extremely useful when a Microsoft Sentinel Incident identifies a malicious URL communication, and you want to quickly add it to your Netskope URL block list.

 This playbook template is a pre-built, tested, and ready-to-use workflow that can be customized to meet your needs or as inspiration for new automation scenarios.